Solanum nigrum: Toxicity

 Solanine levels in S. nigrum have been tested, and the plant is rarely fatal.

 Solanine poisoning symptoms may occur when immature green fruit (looks similar to green peas) or mature leaves are ingested raw.
 They are typically delayed for 6 to 12 hours after ingestion.
 Initial symptoms of toxicity include fever, sweating, vomiting, abdominal pain, diarrhea, confusion, and drowsiness.
 Death from ingesting large amounts of the plant results from cardiac arrhythmias and respiratory failure.
 Livestock have also been poisoned from nitrate toxicity by grazing the mature leaves and green berries of S. nigrum.
 However, in central Spain, the great bustard (Otis tarda) may act as a seed disperser of European black nightshade (Solanum nigrum).
 Black nightshade is highly variable, and some advise to avoid eating the berries unless they are a known edible strain.
 The toxin levels may also be affected by the plant's growing conditions.
 The toxins in S. nigrum are most concentrated in the unripe green berries, and immature fruit should be treated as toxic.
 Most cases of suspected poisoning are due to consumption of leaves or unripe fruit.
 There are ethnobotanical accounts of S. nigrum young leaves and shoots being boiled as a vegetable with the cooking water being discarded and replaced several times to remove toxins.
-Solanine is water-soluble and is destroyed by boiling.
-S. nigrum leaves may be different from this perspective.
-Young cooked leaves of Solanum complex sp. are a source many useful nutrients similar to levels found in spinach.
-Solanum complex berries have been consumed on every continent since ancient times.
+Solanine is practically insoluble in water and can be destroyed by boiling but not by baking.
+S. nigrum's leaves may be different from this perspective.
+Young cooked leaves of Solanum complex sp. are a source of many useful nutrients similar to levels found in spinach.
+Solanum complex berries have been consumed since ancient times.

 Uses

-Some of the uses ascribed to S. nigrum in literature may actually apply to other black nightshade species within the same species complex, and proper species identification is essential for food and medicinal uses (See Taxonomy section).
+Some of the uses ascribed to S. nigrum in literature may actually apply to other black nightshade species within the same species complex, and proper species identification is essential for food and medicinal uses (see Taxonomy section).

-Culinary usage
+Culinary use

 S. nigrum has been widely used as a food since early times, and the fruit was recorded as a famine food in 15th-century China.
 Despite toxicity issues with some forms, the ripe berries and boiled leaves of edible strains are eaten.
 The thoroughly boiled leaves — although strong and slightly bitter flavours — are used like spinach as horta and in fataya pies and quiches.
 The ripe black berries are described as sweet and salty, with hints of liquorice and melon.

-In Kenya, among the Abagusii, S. nigrum (rinagu - singular; amanagu - plural) is a vegetable delicacy which when blanched and sauteed or boiled to soften and then salted or sauteed and eaten with Ugali (a corn meal product).
-In the rest of Kenya, S. nigrum(managu) is eaten in a similar way.
+In Kenya, among the Abagusii, S. nigrum (rinagu - singular; amanagu - plural) is a vegetable delicacy which when blanched and sauteed or boiled to soften and then salted or sauteed and eaten with Ugali (a corn meal dish).
+In the rest of Kenya, S. nigrum (managu) is eaten in a similar way.